nickbrandt/GitLab/doc/administration/incoming_email.md

 # The email address including the `%{key}` placeholder that will be replaced to reference the item being replied to.
 # The placeholder can be omitted but if present, it must appear in the "user" part of the address (before the `@`).
-# Exchange does not support sub-addressing, so a catch-all mailbox must be used.
 gitlab_rails['incoming_email_address'] = "incoming+%{key}@office365.example.com"

 # Email account username